-Developing and implementing a business management contingency plan to overcome unexpected changes to the organizational structure and/or management leadership of a family farm is crucial for the continued success of a farming operation for future generations.
-Having a business management plan is an important step in preventing potential misunderstandings between farm family members which helps in avoiding possible family legal disputes especially if unexpected changes happen.
+Mapping out a succession plan to transfer farm ownership between generations can be an overwhelming task.
+There are no short cuts or quick fix solutions to this process.
+Neither are there easy to find answers.
+Developing and implementing a farm business management contingency plan is crucial for the continued success of a farming operation for future generations.
+Having a business management plan is an important step in preventing potential misunderstandings between farm family members which helps in avoiding possible family legal disputes.
 Farm families must embrace a vision which insures the future of their farm and then follow through with a management plan to accomplish this purpose for future generations.
 The ultimate goal must be directed at being prepared with a plan.

 Farm family members must be motivated to adopt effective communication strategies when farming together to build better understanding and eliminate potential family conflicts.
 Simple misunderstandings as well as the stress of farming can prevent family members (or even a farm marriage) from effectively communicating and working together in a multi-generation family farming operation.
 Establishing effective channels of communication can create a dynamic change in the personal relationships between farm family members as well as be an extremely powerful tool in achieving stronger family bonds especially during stressful times in agriculture.

 Achieving stronger and more positive working relationships between farm family members is a management strategy that promotes a more successful multi-generation family farming operation.
 Identifying opportunities which avoid the common mistakes that often cause a family farming failure is a strategy for long term success.
 The bond of family members working together to achieve the same goals provides a farm family with the inner strength to overcome the stress and daily pressures of the farming operation itself.
 Strong family relationships are characterized by a dedicated commitment to the success of their farming operation as well as fostering support and appreciation for each other.